google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 This makes it possible to see the user experience, understand how the flow works or debug the flow.

+Caution: To properly test the mobile flow, you <b>must</b> use
+<a href="/web/tools/chrome-devtools/remote-debugging/">remote debugging.</a>
+Testing the mobile install experience on the desktop will result in the desktop PWA install flow which may be different.

-Caution: If the PWA criteria aren't met, Chrome will throw an exception in the console, and the event will not be fired.
+If the PWA criteria aren't met, Chrome will throw an exception in the console, and the event will not be fired.

 Fire the `beforeinstallprompt` event from DevTools: